 Furthermore, a combination of two activities that ensures a software product’s quality is – Validation and Verification.

-Validation checks if the process used during software development is correct or not whereas, in verification, the product is evaluated to check if it meets the business requirements.
-We will deal with verification and validation in detail, in our next post.
-For now, let’s move to the different attributes of Software Quality.
+Verification checks if the process used during software development is correct or not.
+On the other hand, validation evaluates the product to check if it meets the business requirements and quality standards.

-- QA is a static process of analyzing the documents and the process involved in building the product.
+- QA is a static process of analyzing the documents and the software development process.

 - It doesn’t involve testing the built product.

 - It answers the question – “Are we building the product right?”